Xamla/xamla_egomo/egomo_node/README.md

 ## General Information ##

-This node is supposed to be executed on the Raspberry PI and offers a ros-service for sending commands to the gripper.
+This node is supposed to be executed on the Raspberry Pi and offers a ros-service for sending commands to the gripper.
 Furthermore different topics are offered in order to get information about the gripper, force torque (FT) and inertial measurement unit (IMU).

 ### Topic XamlaGripper ###